weilien717/Emoji_recognition_ML/README.md

 Machine Learning Academic Assignment
 Built machine learning models using scikit-learn to recognize emoji's category based on an emoji numpy array.

-View details in the a1 - Jupyter Notebook.pdf
+View details at -> a1 - Jupyter Notebook.pdf
+Source code at -> a1 folder